-- Computers set up to access Starfall.com - ☐ Headsets
+- Computers set up to access more.Starfall.com - ☐ Headsets

-They may also visit "It's Fun to Read" - Art Gallery, and review /b/, /t/, and /n/, and reinforce /s/ at ABCs: S, B, T, N.
+They also review /b/, /t/, and /n/, and reinforce /s/ at ABCs: S, B, T, N.

-- Boost the children's confidence in their computer ability and encourage their computer use by making positive comments on specific actions you observe while visiting this center. - Ask children to demonstrate and explain how they navigated from one activity to another.
-Encourage them to use basic computer terms.
+• Boost the children's confidence in their computer ability and encourage their computer use by making positive comments on specific actions you observe while visiting this center.